Black Cat Bar: Closure

 By 1963, following some 15 years of unrelenting pressure from the police and the ABC, Stoumen decided he was no longer able financially to sustain the fight.
 The cost of his long legal battle was more than $38,000.
 Sarria tried to enlist the owners of the city's other gay bars to help Stoumen pay his legal bills, but none offered any assistance.
 The ABC lifted the bar's liquor license in 1963, the night before its annual Halloween party.
 After a final defiant Halloween celebration at which only non-alcoholic beverages were served and an attempt to survive on food and soft drink sales, the Black Cat closed down for good in February 1964.

-The site is now the location of Nico's, a high-end restaurant.
+The site is now the location of Maison Nico, a high-end restaurant.
 On December 15, 2007, a plaque commemorating the Black Cat and its place in San Francisco history was placed at the site.